Certificate III in Heavy Commercial Vehicle Mechanical Technology

 Note that supplementary classes will be scheduled, and attendance required, should additional classes be required to allow for classes missed as a result of public holidays, or other interruptions, and/or for students who require further training and/or reassessment or additional support.

-Completion of total number of 36 units are required for the award of the AUR31120 – Certificate III in Heavy Commercial Vehicle Mechanical Technology
+Completion of 36 units is required for the award of this

 Core units: 22 units